tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 Two members of Clearview Capital, a private equity firm in Stamford, CT, are registered as MANA partners on the NextNet LLC.

-This potentially extends liability for NextNet's technical negligence and questionable tax filing practices to the fund itself — a fund [valued at $550M](https://pitchbook.com/profiles/fund/16376-50F).
+This potentially extends liability for NextNet's technical negligence and questionable tax filing practices to the managers of the fund - a fund [valued at $550M](https://pitchbook.com/profiles/fund/16376-50F).
 Abacus Finance Group [served as Senior Secured Credit Facilities Administrative Agent and Lead Arranger](https://abacusfinance.com/news/abacus-finance-provides-senior-debt-financing-to-support-the-recapitalization-of-next-net-media-llc-a-clearview-capital-portfolio-company/) for the recapitalization and made an equity co-investment in the same transaction.

+To put it plainly, NextNet Media's technical negligence has exposed their own private equity partners to the same federal scrutiny, as liability travels up the chain.

 <img width="983" height="573" alt="Abacus Finance Group press release on NextNet Media funding." src="https://github.com/user-attachments/assets/25b72198-7b2c-418b-adc5-489abaa5fa50" />

 Representatives from both entities (Abacus Finance Group, Clearview Capital) were provided with constructive knowledge and documentation, including the settlement offer that violates SEC Rule 21F-17(a).
-If NextNet or its sponsors delete or fail to preserve anything after receiving those emails, that's an independent basis for an adverse inference instruction at trial or sanctions.
+If NextNet Media or its sponsors delete or fail to preserve anything after receiving those emails, that's an independent basis for an adverse inference instruction at trial or sanctions.

 ## Document Exhibit: Redacted API keys for fintech and cloud infrastructure platforms hardcoded into Git repos.